Curzon Chelsea Cinema

 206 King's Road,

 Located in the southwest London inner city district of Chelsea.
-This huge cinema building first opened on 8th December 1934 as the Gaumont Palace.
+This huge cinema building first opened on 8th December 1934 as the Gaumont Palace with Jack Hulbert in “The Camels Are Coming” & Chester Morris in “Let’s Talk It Over”.
 It was built on the site of the studios and laboratory of film pioneer William Friese-Greene.

-Designed by Gaumont/Provincial Cinemas(PCT) architects William E. Trent and Ernest F. Tully it had a seating capacity of 2,502.
-It was equipped with a Compton 3Manual/13Rank theatre organ that had an illuminated console.
-It had a fully equipped stage with flytower, a large scene dock, property room, rehearsal room and eight dressing rooms.
-There was also a 150 seat cafe which has its own entrance.
+Designed by Gaumont/Provincial Cinematograph Theatres(PCT) architects William E. Trent and Ernest F. Tully it had a seating capacity of 2,502.
+It was equipped with a Compton 3Manual/13Rank theatre organ that had an illuminated console, opened by organist Terence Casey.
+It had a fully equipped 30ft deep stage with fly-tower, a large scene dock, property room, rehearsal room and eight dressing rooms.
+There was also a 150 seat café/restaurant which has its own entrance.

-Notable decorative features on the facade of the building are a sculpted bas relief head of Friese-Greene with masks of comedy and tragedy on either side, that are positioned high up on the facade.
-These are the work of designer Newbury Abbot Trent who was the younger brother of the architect Wiilliam E, Trent.
-On the lower section on each side of the entrance are two Art Deco style panels again by Newbury A. Trent which depict “The Awakening of Science to the Force of the Elements” and “The Harvesting of the Elements in the Film”.
+Notable decorative features on the façade of the building are a sculpted bas- relief head of Friese-Greene with masks of comedy and tragedy on either side, that are positioned high up on the façade.
+These are the work of designer Newbury Abbot Trent who was the younger brother of the architect William E, Trent.
+On the lower section on each side of the entrance were two Art Deco style panels again by Newbury A. Trent which depicted “The Awakening of Science to the Force of the Elements” and “The Harvesting of the Elements in the Film” (these have either been removed or rendered over).

 The cinema became the Gaumont Theatre from 1937 and was modernised in 1960.
-It was re-named Odeon from 7th January 1963 and closed on 11th March 1972 with Sean Connery in “Diamonds Are Forever”.
+The Compton organ was removed from the building at this time and was installed in Watford Town Hall and is now installed in Watford Colosseum.
+The Gaumont Theatre was re-named Odeon from 7th January 1963 and closed on 11th March 1972 with Sean Connery in “Diamonds Are Forever”.

 The cinema remained closed for almost two years until the independent art house group Artificial Eye took it over and re-named it the Chelsea Cinema.
 It re-opened it on 15th September 1983 with Gerard Depardieu in “Danton”.